 Some women have a higher chance of being diagnosed with breast cancer.
-The factors that increase the chance of having breast cancer include having a hereditary risk, meaning relatives (eg., mother, father, sister, daughter) who may have been diagnosed with breast cancer.
+The factors that increase your chances of having breast cancer include having a personal history of breast cancer.
+If you have had cancer before, you have an increased risk of developing a new cancer in another part of the same breast or in the other breast.
+In addition, if you have relatives (e.g., your mother, sister, daughter) who have been diagnosed with breast cancer, you have an increased risk of developing breast cancer.
 A history of breast cancer in your family may be linked to having an abnormal gene that is passed on over time.
-For example, defects in BRAC1, BRAC2 and PTEN genes are linked to breast cancer, and these mutations can be passed on in a family.
+For example, mutations in genes such as BRAC1, BRAC2 and PTEN are linked to breast cancer, and these mutations can be passed on from parent to child.

 Breast cancer screening